AdamMc331/TOA/StreamHistory.md

 ## Stream Four - Login Implementation

-In this screen, we design the app architecture and build out the necessary components to power our login screen.
+In this stream, we design the app architecture and build out the necessary components to power our login screen.

 Date: September 29, 2021